*David Liu, [email protected], a prominent tax practitioner in China, has reviewed our article and provided us with practical insight.

 under what conditions (especially at what prices) this is done;

-whether licences in the form of trademarks, know-how etc. are transferred; and
+whether licenses in the form of trademarks, know-how etc. are transferred; and

-what percentage of the total transaction is accounted for by the licences and on what basis this is calculated.
+what percentage of the total transaction is accounted for by the licenses and on what basis this is calculated.

 In addition, as regards MNC intra-group licensing agreements, a transfer pricing study should be at an early stage to avoid the source state’ challenge of the amount of royalties payable and deductible by the Chinese subsidiary licensee.

 This can help to increase the chance that the tax withheld in China will be recognized in Germany.
 Therefore, when drafting the contract, it is extremely important to follow the wording of the DTA and to take into account the source state’s reservations under the OECD-MTC.